 Compare cup counts by time block and by shift label during trial weeks.
 Watch milk discard on light administrative mornings versus heavy handoff afternoons.
 Recurring service tuned to volume catches grinder drift before crew leads escalate.

-DJ’s team routes faster when escort names and badge rules arrive before equipment ships—failed first visits burn the compressed week you needed honest cup data from rotation overlap.
+DJ Volk’s team routes faster when escort names and badge rules arrive before equipment ships.
 Email dj.volk@breakcoffeeco.com with shift notes attached to the North Dakota overview trial request.

-Whole-bean bars, cup-based spend, and maintenance before the drip tray becomes lore—that is how campus-style pantries keep pace with a market that fills by rotation, not only by the calendar day on the lease abstract.
+Whole-bean espresso, cup-based spend, and maintenance before the drip tray becomes shift lore—that is how campus-style pantries keep pace with a market that fills by rotation, not only by the calendar day on the lease abstract.